 Let's get into the reason why you're taking this road trip in the first place!
 Here are some amazing sights and detours you won't want to miss on your way to and from Los Angeles.

-- Limestone Canyon Nature Preserve: Close to Irvine and Lake Forest, you'll find this stunning park.
+- Limestone Canyon Regional Park - Close to Irvine and Lake Forest, you'll find this stunning park.
 Pack your mountain bike and spend some time exploring the trails.
 Make sure to pay a visit to The Sinks, which are considered by many to be a miniature Grand Canyon.

 Best time to go on a road trip from San Diego to Los Angeles